yatu360/Battleship-with-Python/readme.md

  ## BATTLESHIPS

+ ## To run the program please place both battleship.py and extension.py in the same folder and run extension.py

  ## General idea of the program

 This program is based on the well-known game.
 Battleship is usually a two-player game, where each player has a fleet and an ocean (hidden from the other player), and tries to be the first to sink the other player's fleet.
 This is just a solo version, where the computer places the ships, and the human attempts to sink them.
 Designed to look similar to the retro minesweeper game.